Conference ‘tracks’– Key interest areas (KIAs)

 This KIA includes all elements of the learning and teaching process and experience in the context of international education.

-Topics covered under this KIA typically include: internationationalisation of the curriculum (IoC); good practice in embedding international and cross-cultural perspectives within the curriculum; innovative approaches to course delivery and teaching practices; language proficiency and testing; e-learning; engaging with learners; innovations in work integrated learning; internationalisation at home; assessment and research degree programs.
+Topics covered under this KIA typically include: internationalisation of the curriculum (IoC); good practice in embedding international and cross-cultural perspectives within the curriculum; innovative approaches to course delivery and teaching practices; language proficiency and testing; e-learning; engaging with learners; innovations in work integrated learning; internationalisation at home; assessment and research degree programs.

-Marketing and communication (M&C)
+Marketing and recruitment (M&R)

 This KIA is defined broadly to include award and non-award programs, foundation studies, enabling and short bridging courses, with or without credit transfer to a principal course.

-Sessions and topics under this KIA typically include: innovations in pathway programs; research papers with longitudinal data tracking former pathway students; contemporary solutions to the challenges associated with preparing students academically and culturally for the transition to higher level study; trends and developments in the pathway sector.
+Topics under this KIA typically include: innovations in pathway programs; research papers with longitudinal data tracking former pathway students; contemporary solutions to the challenges associated with preparing students academically and culturally for the transition to higher level study; trends and developments in the pathway sector.

-Sessions under this KIA typically cover: the student voice, support services, accommodation, health and safety, social inclusion and community engagement, sponsored students, transition to study, retention and course completion.
+Topics under this KIA typically cover: the student voice, support services, accommodation, health and safety, social inclusion and community engagement, sponsored students, transition to study, retention and course completion.

 Transnational education (TNE)